Schopenhauer's Ethics: Compassion

 positive construction of his own ethical theory.
 The final section of the work provides a brief description of the metaphysical foundations of ethics.

-accordance with his distinction of treating a person as an end not as a mere means.
-By drawing the distinction between egoism and unselfishness, Kant had correctly
+with his distinction of treating a person as an end not as a mere means.
+By drawing the distinction between egoism and unselfishness, Kant had correctly described

-described the criterion of morality.
+the criterion of morality.
 For Schopenhauer, this was the only merit of Kant's Groundwork of the Metaphysic of Morals.
-In his view, an act cannot
+In his view, an act cannot have moral

-have moral value if it is in any way egoistic; and he regarded Kant's categorical imperative (act as if your action should be the basis of a univeral law; or, "do as
+value if it is in any way egoistic; and he regarded Kant's categorical imperative (act as if your action should be the basis of a univeral law; or, "do as you would

 prevention or elimination of it … Only insofar as an action has sprung from compassion does it have moral value; and every action resulting from any other motives